by Sujith Silva

 Read more: https://www.quadrangle.lk/featured-story/invincible-87/

 1988 – Royal College under Lasitha ‘Bonsa’ Gunaratne after successfully beating all their opponents and winning the league and the Bradby entered the R. Premadasa Trophy Knockout tournament.
-In quarterfinals, Royalists beat Wesley College by 13-11 and in the semi-finals beat Anandians by 11-6.
+In the quarterfinals, Royalists beat Wesley College by 13-11 and in the semi-finals beat Anandians by 11-6.
 It was another showdown against Isipathana College in the finals where they managed to win the maiden Premadasa Trophy with a 13-0 win at Sugathadasa Stadium.

 1989 -1991 – With the end of the 80’s decade the era of Thomian dominance commenced as they had their best, the invincible run of three years from 89-91 as triple rugby champions coached by late Mr.Quentin Israel.
 S. Thomas’ College Mt.
 Lavinia won all their matches during this period till the winning streak came to an end in 1992 at the hands of Royalists.
 In between S.Thomas’ under Rizvie Suhayb beat Isipathana in 1989 in the Premadasa Trophy finals after beating Trinitians in the semi-finals.
-In 1990 Narein Perera’s Thomians though lost to same opponent in the finals the match was awarded to S. Thomas’ after S. Thomas’ protested as Isipathana College was found to have played an overage player.
+In 1990 Narein Perera’s Thomians though lost to the same opponent in the finals the match was awarded to S. Thomas’ after S. Thomas’ protested as Isipathana College was found to have played an overage player.
 In 1991 S. Thomas’ under Charya de Saram managed to beat Ananda College in the finals by 15-6.
 Ananda led by Samantha Gunawardena and in the semi-final pipped Ayaz Deens’ Trinity XV by 9-6.
-Isipathana College did not participate in 1991 due to they’ve been banned.
+Isipathana College did not participate in 1991 because they were banned.

-1993 – Trinity College under Nalin Muhandiramge became the 2nd Trinity side to taste the winning champagne of coveted R. Premadasa Trophy as they managed to defeat Royal College in quarterfinals and St.Peter’s College in the semi-finals and in the finals beat Isipathana College led by Chamila Samantha by 17-10.
+1993 – Trinity College under Nalin Muhandiramge became the 2nd Trinity side to taste the winning champagne of the coveted R. Premadasa Trophy as they managed to defeat Royal College in the quarterfinals and St.Peter’s College in the semi-finals and in the finals beat Isipathana College led by Chamila Samantha by 17-10.

-1995 – St. Peter’s College under Sanjeewa Abeygnewardena managed to secure the first President’s Trophy after tournament being renamed.
+1995 – St. Peter’s College under Sanjeewa Abeygnewardena managed to secure the first President’s Trophy after the tournament was renamed.
 Peterites beat Trinity College in the semi-finals (20-3) and then Isipathana led by R. Waheed in the finals by 6-3 at Sugathadasa stadium, the maiden success for Peterites in the knockout tournament.

 1996 – Isipathana College came back strongly under Bandula Mallikaarachchi to be crowned as the League and President’s trophy champions as they beat St. Peter’s College under Kirk Williams by 15-7 in the finals.